MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-zip-code.md

 > - For JavaScript bots, it is the folder that has the app.js or index.js file.
 > - For TypeScript bots, it is the folder that includes the _src_ folder (where the bot.ts and index.ts files are).
 >
->**Within** the project folder, select all the files and zip them up, then run the command while still in the folder.
+>**Within** the project folder, select all the files and folders you want included in your zip file before running the command to create the zip file, this will create a single zip file containing all selected files and folders.
 >
 > If your root folder location is incorrect, the **bot will fail to run in the Azure portal**.